csctd/ssp23/_sources/tl/day3.md

 # Programming Tips and Study Skills

+a little bit of [metacognition](https://www.merriam-webster.com/dictionary/metacognition)

+For more on debugging, [julia evans](https://jvns.ca/) is a professional devleoper and the author of [wizard zines](https://wizardzines.com/)

+## How did yesterday's homework relate to today's class?

+1. the preview: we used groupby and I explained it some, but in less detail, more through example than the reading
+2. calculating percentages: the homework had you review something I thought you should know from high school, but it maybe was not fresh in your mind.
+Doing it in the homework  made it fresh for all of you.

 ## Student Generated Tips
 The following are all of the ones that students put together in the list: